Designing Algorithms Empowered by Language Models: An Analytical Framework, Case Studies, and Insights

 \subsubsection{Experiments}

-We validate our analysis with numerical experiments.
-The input list of each problem instance is generated by randomly sampling entries of the list from the uniform distribution over the interval $[0, 1]$ and then rounding each of them to two decimals.
+In our experiments, the input list of each problem instance is generated by randomly sampling entries of the list from the uniform distribution over the interval $[0, 1]$ and rounding each of them to two decimals.

 \paragraph{Results with \llamaseventy.}